evidentlyai/evidently/docs/book/installation/install-evidently.md

 ---
-description: How to install the Evidently open-source Python library.
+description: How to install the open-source Python library.
 ---

 # Evidently